abecms/abecms/README.md

 - Abe type="import": Can now include variables
 - Abe admin: Role Workflow management has been improved
 - Functional tests are now available !
+- Unit testing covers more than 60% of the code :)

 ### 2.10.*
 - Template designer : isEditor variable can be used in a template